wandersonwhcr/k8s-examples/rabbitmq/README.md

 # rabbitmq

-This example shows how to deploy a RabbitMQ Cluster via Cluster Operator, adding three separate Kubernetes nodes to deploy the RabbitMQ using taints and affinity.
-Also, it installs and shows how to use Topology Operator to provision RabbitMQ Cluster resources using Kubernetes CRD.
+This example shows how to deploy a RabbitMQ Cluster via Cluster Operator, adding three separate Kubernetes nodes to deploy RabbitMQ using taint and affinity.
+Also, it installs and shows how to use Topology Operator to provision RabbitMQ resources using Kubernetes CRD.
 Cert Manager is installed because Topology Operator depends on it.

 ```
 k3d cluster create \